Domain Adversarial Neural Networks for Domain Generalization: When It Works and How to Improve

 \subsubsection{The Motivating Bound}

-We can now present the result of \citet{ben2010theory} based on the triangle inequality of classification error \citep{crammer2007learning, ben2007analysis}.
-This bound is the key motivation behind DANN \citep{ganin2015unsupervised}.
-For proof and a discussion on sample complexity, see Appendix A. \begin{theorem}[modified from \citet{ben2010theory}; Theorem 2] Let $\mathcal{X}$ be a space and $\mathcal{H}$ be a class of hypotheses corresponding to this space.
+We can now present the result of Ben-David et al. \cite{ben2010theory} based on the triangle inequality of classification error \cite{crammer2007learning, ben2007analysis}.
+This bound is the key motivation behind DANN \cite{ganin2015unsupervised}.
+For proof and a discussion on sample complexity, see Appendix~\ref{sec:appendix_a}. \begin{theorem}[modified from Ben-David et al. \cite{ben2010theory}; Theorem 2] Let $\mathcal{X}$ be a space and $\mathcal{H}$ be a class of hypotheses corresponding to this space.
 Suppose $\mathbb{P}$ and $\mathbb{Q}$ are distributions over $\mathcal{X}$.
-Then for any $h \in \mathcal{H}$, the following holds
+Then for any $h \in \mathcal{H}$,

 with $\lambda$ the error of an ideal joint hypothesis for $\mathbb{Q}$, $\mathbb{P}$. \end{theorem} This statement provides an upper bound on the target-error.
 Thus, minimizing this upper bound is a good proxy for the minimization of the target-error itself.
+The first term $\lambda$ is a property of the dataset and hypothesis class which we typically assume to be small, but should not be ignored.
+As Ben-David et al. \cite{ben2010theory} note, this may be interpreted as a realizability assumption which requires the existence of some hypothesis in our search space that does well on both distributions (simultaneously).
+If this hypothesis does not exist, we cannot hope to do adaptation by minimizing the source-risk \cite{david10a}.
+Notably, $\lambda$ also plays an important role in algorithms like DANN which modify the distributions over which they learn since these algorithms implicitly change $\lambda$.
+We discuss this issue in detail in Section~\ref{sec:dann_limitations}.

-While the first term $\lambda$ is a property of the dataset and hypothesis class, the latter terms are more controllable.
+The latter terms are more explicitly controllable.
 The source-error $\mathcal{E}_\mathbb{P}(h)$ can be minimized as usual by Empirical Risk Minimization (ERM).
-The divergence can be empirically computed using the result of \citet{ben2010theory}.
-While we give this result in the Appendix (Proposition A.1 and Proposition A.2, respectively), previous interpretation by \citet{ganin2015unsupervised} suggests to minimize the divergence by learning indiscernible representations of the distributions -- i.e., aligning the domains.
-As we describe in detail in the following, this may be accomplished by maximizing the errors of a domain discriminator trained to distinguish the distributions.
+The divergence can be empirically computed using another result of Ben-David et al. \cite{ben2010theory}.
+While we give this result in the Appendix (Proposition~\ref{prop:hdivemp} and Proposition~\ref{prop:generror}, respectively), previous interpretation by Ganing and Lempitsky~\cite{ganin2015unsupervised} suggests to minimize the divergence by learning indiscernible representations of the distributions -- i.e., aligning the domains.\footnote{Note, the motivation of this representation learning is not entirely precise.
+In fact, this is the cause of the issues we discuss later in Section~\ref{sec:dann_limitations}. } As we describe in the following, this may be accomplished by maximizing the errors of a domain discriminator trained to distinguish the distributions.